AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/eleqtroneX.rst

 Build Verification
 ^^^^^^^^^^^^^^^^^^

-After successful compilation, verify the build by checking that the executable was created and can display help information.
+After successful compilation, verify the build by running a test simulation.
 Also ensure any required preprocessor flags in ``Source/Code_Definitions.H`` are properly configured for your simulation needs.

+For detailed instructions on setting up and running ELEQTRONeX simulations, see :ref:`usage_run_eleqtronex`.

 Advanced Build Options
 -----------------------